-Police shoot, kill man in Portland
+Police shoot, kill man in Portland, Oregon

 Police described the man as a white adult.
 They said they went to the motel for a welfare check but released few other details.

-Kalli Temple, who lives across the street from the motel and watched the scene unfold from her window, told The Oregonian/OregonLive that the man appeared to have a weapon in his hand.
+The man appeared to have a weapon in his hand, Kalli Temple, who lives across the street from the motel and watched the scene unfold from her window, told The Oregonian/OregonLive.
 Police approached him and looked as if they were trying to get him to drop it, she said.

-He ran from them, Temple said.
+But he ran from them, Temple said.

 An officer then shot the man from about 8 to 12 feet away, she said.
 Temple said it appeared the man had been having a mental health crisis.